seahboonsiew/pyspark-csv/README.md

 ```

 By default, the csvToDataFrame evaluates just 1000 rows to infer data types.
 To change this behaviour you can set nSampl parameter.
+If nSampl is set to 0, csvToDataFrame will evaluate all rows.

 ```
 plaintext_rdd = sc.textFile('hdfs://x.x.x.x/blah.csv')